inphobia/inphobia.github.io/content/docs/mono/brain/cisco-ucsc-mraid12g/index.md

   eid: mraid12g
 ---
 # cisco ucsc mraid12g
-cisco ucsc mraid12g with 1gb cache
+cisco ucsc mraid12g with 1gb cache and 2 sff-8643 connectors.

 ## verdict
 the pcb is custom built for cisco c-series. in a regular pc this will make